dittohed/exploring-ssl-for-ct/README.md

 # IoU-based positives for CT

-PyTorch implementation and results for *IoU-based positives*, a novel strategy for generating positive image crops for visual self-supervised learning.
+PyTorch implementation and results for *IoU-based positives*, a novel strategy for generating positive image crops for visual self-supervised learning ([full text](.github/thesis.pdf)).

 The method can replace standard random cropping for self-supervised methods such as SimCLR, DINO and iBOT.
 When compared to plain random cropping on pretraining with